Security and user experience

 - You can use an MDX policy to make a device PIN a requirement for using managed apps; for example, for BYOD use cases.

-- Citrix recommends combining the MDM and MDX policy options for increased security in MDM+MAM environments.
+- Citrix recommends combining the MDM and MDX policy options for increased security for MDM+MAM enrollments.

 - For environments with the highest security requirements, you can configure complex passcode policies and enforced them with MDM.
 You can configure automatic actions to notify administrators or issue selective/full device wipes when a device doesn’t comply with a passcode policy.